Cryptodog/cryptodog/README.md

 # Cryptodog Web Client

+Cryptodog is a fork of the popular encrypted messaging program, Cryptocat.
+Unfortunately, the latter hasn't been updated in several months, and it looks like development may never resume.
+The goal of this project is to fix bugs in the original code and add new features so that Cryptocat remains usable.

-A pure JavaScript client you can either run locally in your browser, or via our hosted service.
+This repository contains a pure JavaScript client you can either run locally in your browser, or via our hosted service at https://cryptodog.github.io/webclient.

 ## Todo